DocumentationBook/SphinxDocumentation/index.rst

    :caption: Contents:

 There are two software products branded as Sphinx.
-This book is about the well-known documentation tool also called Sphinx-doc to distinguish it.
+This book is about the well-known documentation toolset also called Sphinx-doc to distinguish it.
+Such toolsets are also known as static site generators (SSG).

 Introduction
 ============

-`Sphinx <https://www.sphinx-doc.org/en/master/>`_ is a powerful documentation tool (framework) used to create a set of bound documents (documentation tree) in different formats (HTML, PDF, ePub, and many more) taking source documents marked with reStructuredText (reST) or Markdown.
+`Sphinx <https://www.sphinx-doc.org/en/master/>`_ is a powerful documentation toolset (framework) used to create a set of bound documents (documentation tree) in different formats (HTML, PDF, ePub, and many more) taking source documents marked with reStructuredText (reST) or Markdown.
 Sphinx is shipped as a Python package along with many other packages.
 Among the latter,